wp-plugins/genesis-admin-bar-plus/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.2.4

-A conceptual fork of the Genesis Admin Bar Addition plugin, re-written from scratch, adding new features.
+Adds resource links related to the Genesis Framework to the admin bar.

 == Description ==

-The plugin adds resources links related the <a href="http://genesis-theme-framework.com/">Genesis Theme</a> to the admin bar.
+This plugin adds resources links related to the <a href="http://genesis-theme-framework.com/">Genesis Framework</a> to the admin bar.

-* Plugin completely re-written as a class to remove function pollution from the global scope.
+These resources include direct links to StudioPress support forums for each theme, quick access to Genesis Theme and SEO settings pages, quick access to Genesis-related plugin settings pages (for those that are active), and links to useful tutorial pages for how to get the most out of Genesis.

+The plugin is built with theme and plugin developers in mind, as they can add support for their product with only a few lines of code, giving their users instant access to the right support board, a link to *their* website etc.

 * Adds support for menu item positioning, so custom entries can be added anywhere, and not just as the final items.
-* Adds *opens in a new window* non-image indicator for modern browsers.
 * Easy addition of Support board links via single lines in theme `functions.php`.

+This plugin is conceptual fork of the Genesis Admin Bar Addition plugin, re-written from scratch, adding new features.

 == Installation ==